-Participants gave informed written consent, obtained according to the Declaration of Helsinki, and completed Parts 1 and 2 of the English EDAQ at home and returned it by mail.
-Part 3 was omitted, as the structure is not appropriate for psychometric testing.
-To establish optimal layout (in terms of frequency of missing data and scoring errors), two versions of Part 2 were evaluated-both the original Swedish layout and also a modified layout-with additional response options for not applicable and detailing whether assistive devices and/or help are needed.
-The questionnaire booklet included the evaluation of the following.
+Participants gave informed written consent, obtained according to the Declaration of Helsinki, and completed part 1 and 2 of the English EDAQ at home and returned it by mail.
+Part 3 was omitted as the structure is not appropriate for psychometric testing.
+To establish optimal layout (in terms of frequency of missing data and scoring errors), two versions of Part 2 were evaluated- both the original Swedish layout and also a modified layout - with additional response options for "not applicable" and detailing whether assistive devices and/or help are needed.

+The questionnaire booklet included the evaluation of the following:

-Concurrent validity
+Concurrent validity:

-The EDAQ scores were compared with RA symptoms using the SF36v2 Bodily Pain, Vitality (fatigue) and Mental Health scales [3, 4] compared with the EDAQ Part 1 NRS.
-The SF36v2 was scored using Quality Metric Health Outcomes Scoring Software 4.5 [19]; activity limitations using the HAQ20 [20, 21], SF-36v2 Physical Function (PF) [3, 4] and a 0-10 hand pain NRS compared with the EDAQ Part 2 Section A scores.
-Quality of life was assessed using the RA Quality of Life scale (RAQoL) [22] was compared with the EDAQ Part 2 Section A scores.
+EDAQ scores were compared with RA symptoms using the SF36v2 Bodily Pain, Vitality (fatigue) and Mental Health scales [3-4] compared with the EDAQ Part 1 NRS.
+The SF36v2 was scored using Quality Metric Health Outcomes Scoring Software 4.5 [19]; activity limitations using the HAQ20 [20-21], SF-36v2 Physical Function (PF) [3-4] and a 0-10 hand pain NRS compared with EDAQ Part 2 Section A scores; and quality of life using the RA Quality of Life scale (RAQOL) [22] compared with EDAQ Part 2 Section A scores.

-Discriminant validity
+Discriminant validity:

-EDAQ Part 2 Section A scores were compared with differing perceived health status (1 = very good through to 5 = very poor).
+EDAQ Part 2 Section A scores were compared with differing perceived health status (1 = very good through to 5 = very poor);

-Acceptability of the EDAQ
+Acceptability of the EDAQ:

-Closed questions identified participants' views about whether the EDAQ would help in discussions with occupational therapists, and about the number of activities included in the EDAQ.
-Additionally, information to describe the recruited population was investigated, including: demographic and disease data (age, gender, marital, educational and employment status), disease duration, and RA disease-modifying medication.
+Closed questions identified participants' views about: whether the EDAQ would help in discussions with occupational therapists; and the number of activities included in the EDAQ.

+Additionally, information to describe the recruited population was included: demographic and disease data: age, gender, marital, educational and employment status, disease duration and RA disease-modifying medication.

-Test-retest reliability
+Test-retest reliability:

-To assess this, the EDAQ was completed again 3 weeks later.
-Two reminders were sent at 3-week intervals if necessary.
+To assess this the EDAQ was completed again three weeks later.
+Two reminders were sent at three week intervals if necessary.

-Statistical analysis
+Statistical analysis:

 During analysis, we determined the optimal scoring method for the EDAQ.
-Total scores for each domain were created by summation of item scores within the domain, giving an indication of the person's overall ability in that domain both without (Section A) and with (Section B) ergonomic solutions.
-Any item not applicable in Section A was scored 0.
-Missing scores in Section A meant a total domain score could not be calculated.
-Section B scores were calculated by adding both domain item scores using ergonomic solutions and, if none were used, then that item's A score was added (as performance was unchanged).
-Differences between total Section A and B scores denote the impact of ergonomic solutions.
-(See the English EDAQ and EDAQ User Manual for scoring and examples [23, 24].)
+Total scores for each domain were created by summation of item scores within the domain, giving an indication of the person's 'overall ability' in that domain both without (section A) and with (Section B) ergonomic solutions.
+Any item "not applicable" in Section A was scored 0.
+Missing scores in section A meant a total domain score could not be calculated.
+Section B scores are calculated by adding both domain item scores using ergonomic solutions and, if none were used, then that item's A score was added (as performance was unchanged).
+Differences between total section A and B scores denote the impact of ergonomic solutions.
+(See the English EDAQ and EDAQ User Manual for scoring and examples [23, 24]).

-Layout
+Layout: